World Chess Championship 1963: Aftermath

 The championship rules had been changed so that, unlike in 1957 and 1960, the defending champion was not entitled to a rematch.
-As the loser of championship match, Botvinnik was still an automatic seed in the next Candidates Tournament.
+As the loser of the championship match, Botvinnik was still an automatic seed in the next Candidates Tournament.
 However, Botvinnik chose not to exercise this right and retired from championship play, although not from competitive chess altogether.

 Petrosian went on to successfully defend his title in 1966, before losing the title to Boris Spassky in 1969.